os-climate/witness-energy/energy_models/models/electricity/wind_offshore/documentation/wind_offshore_disc.markdown

 **Capacity factor[^3] :** Generally defined as the ratio of actual annual output to output at rated capacity for an entire year.

+Wind offshore energy production, like wind onshore energy production, does not directly produce heat in the form of thermal energy.
+Instead, it generates electricity from the kinetic energy of moving air (wind).
 ## Data
 Most of the data used for this model is extracted from International Energy Agency (IEA)[^4], International Renewable Energy Agency (IRENA)[^5], Global Wind Energy Council (GWEC)[^6] and National Renewable Energy Laboratory (NREL)[^7].